hragbalian/pyfuncscribe/README.md

 ## Features

 - Recursively traverses directories to find all Python files
+- **Automatically ignores commented-out code** with option to include it
+- **Optional LLM-generated codebase descriptions** using Claude API
 - Extracts detailed function information including:
   - Function name and signature
   - Complete or brief docstrings